loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report1.md

 2. What roadblocks/issues did you face?
 - Loi: I upgraded jetbot software and it broke all the tutorials, they would not run.
 I had to install the original software again.
 - Loi: The road following tutorial is very slow, the jetbot takes very long to udpate the camera, making it very time consuming to collect training data.
+This issue is ongoing.

 3. What do you hope to accomplish in the coming week?
 - Complete the training data set based on road following demo, to use for the project